 Because the primary sources of fecal coliform are stormwater, wastewater, and septic tanks, the projects undertaken to reduce fecal coliform usually address these types of water streams.
 Examples of projects undertaken to reduce fecal coliform include wastewater infrastructure and treatment improvements, construction of stormwater retention ponds, removal of illicit wastewater connections to waterbodies, and septic tank phase-out and replacement by connection to municipal sewage services.
 Dozens of projects on these tributaries have been completed since the start of these BMAPs.

 Yet, despite these projects, many of which have certainly decreased the amount of human waste entering the watershed, the above results indicate that the tributaries remain significantly impaired for fecal coliform.
 Stakeholders have conducted an intensive effort to investigate sources of fecal coliform.
-For the Tributaries I group, Maps on the Table and Walk the WBID exercises were conducted in 2014.
-Maps on the Table is a process by which stakeholders with local knowledge of the WBID (water body) meet and review a map of the WBID to identify possible sources and issues needing further study.
-These were followed by Walk the WBID days, in which stakeholders actually hike along the banks of the water body to observe and note potential problem areas.
+For the Tributaries I group, Maps on the Table (MOT) and Walk the WBID (WTW) exercises were conducted in 2014.
+MOT is a process by which stakeholders with local knowledge of the WBID (water body) meet and review a map of the WBID to identify possible sources and issues needing further study.
+These were followed by WTW days, in which stakeholders actually hike along the banks of the water body to observe and note potential problem areas.
 After these events, follow-up activities were identified, and both long-term and short-term solutions to this problem are being sought.
-The Tributaries II group was examined by slightly scaled-back Maps on the Table and Walk the WBID exercises in April 2015 by a coordinated inter-agency effort.
+The Tributaries II group was examined by slightly scaled-back MOT and WTW exercises in April 2015 by a coordinated inter-agency effort.
 During these walks, a few short-term issues were discovered and quickly addressed by the appropriate agency.
 Future long-term efforts generally involve maintenance activities, modified or expanded inspections, educational outreach, and basin-specific cleanup strategies.

-DEP and COJ have also pursued the investigation of human contributions to fecal coliform populations, due to the importance of human waste as a source, as opposed to wildlife, livestock, and pet wastes, FDEP and COJ have begun investigating human contributions to fecal coliform populations.
+Since human waste has a higher health risk than wildlife, livestock, and pet wastes, FDEP and COJ have begun investigating human contributions to fecal coliform populations.
 This approach seeks to determine whether or not the source of the bacteria is human, using a technique called qPCR (quantitative polymerase chain reaction) to measure genetic signatures from human bacteria.
 FDEP also analyzes samples for sucralose and acetaminophen, to narrow down whether human sources are from a variety of human waste sources or specifically from septic tanks.

 Sucralose, an artificial sweetener with common trade name Splenda, is not broken down by the body or by wastewater treatment.
 Therefore, the presence of sucralose in waterways indicates that the water being analyzed includes some type of wastewater effluent (septic tanks or from wastewater treatment plants), either treated or not.
 In contrast, most acetaminophen, a pain reliever often trade-named Tylenol, is removed from wastewater during treatment processes (septic tank or sanitary wastewater), so high concentrations of acetaminophen in a water sample indicates a recent raw human wastewater source.

-Fecal coliform bacteria are a significant problem in the LSJRB, and considerable effort is being made to remedy this problem by way of the state TMDL and BMAP processes.
+Fecal bacteria are a significant problem in the tributaries of the LSJRB, and considerable effort is being made to remedy this problem by way of the state TMDL and BMAP processes.
 Many tributaries with elevated fecal coliform levels have undergone large reductions, which is an encouraging sign.
 However, despite making large reductions, actual fecal coliform levels in many tributaries are persistently higher than the current rules for the water quality criteria, and the percent exceedances are very high.
 Results from the new criteria where E. coli and enterococci are analyzed may be showing lower exceedances in some instances compared to the historic fecal coliform criteria.
 As agencies obtain more data with the new criteria, implement source tracking, and continue to invest in improving sewage infrastructure, our understanding of fecal bacteria in the LSJRB should become clearer, and reductions in this problem should continue to be made.